Queen - Jazz

 And there is "Leaving Home Ain't Easy" starring Brian May performing all the vocal parts without exception, and also "Let Me Entertain You", a great song that we really like.
 A classic hard rock that exactly fits as an opening track of a show.
 Freddie Mercury's vocals are so beautifully synchronized during the verses with Brian May's guitar.
 Freddie wrote the song as a tribute to the fans and it includes some amusing mentions like: "we'll sing to you in Japanese" which corresponds with May's "Teo Torriatte" from the album "A Day at the Races" or "Hey!
 If you need a fix, if you want a high, Stickells will see to that" which refers to the band's tour manager Gerry Stickells.
 By the way, one of the riffs in this song will be used in the song "The Hitman" from the album "Innuendo".

-The album also features one of Mercury's complex compositions with "Bicycle Race", including a large number of chords, rhythm breaks and a transition from the traditional 4/4 rhythm to the unusual 6/8.
+The album also features one of Mercury's complex compositions with "Bicycle Race", including a large number of chords, rhythm breaks, and a transition from the traditional 4/4 rhythm to the unusual 6/8.
 This ingenious song (and there is no other word to describe it) also includes May's crazy guitar race and the famous ringing of the bicycle bells.

-And of course it is impossible to mention this song without referring to the poster that was part of the original vinyl and features 65 nude models on bikes.
-The band filmed a clip for this song at Wimbledon Stadium, which included those models, who were hired from a model agency.
+And of course, it is impossible to mention this song without referring to the poster that was part of the original vinyl and features 65 nude models on bikes.
+The band filmed a clip for this song at Wimbledon Stadium, which included those models, who were hired by a model agency.
 They rode on the bikes during the clip.
 The bikes were rented from a bike company who were shocked to find out what use was done with them and refused to get the bike seats back, forcing the band to pay for them.

 And we can't finish the review without mentioning one of the band's beautiful songs "Don't Stop Me Now" which was also written by Freddie Mercury, and is mostly led by his piano, accompanied by John Deacon's bass and Roger Taylor's drums, with a Minor contribution by Brian May for his guitar solo and vocal harmonies.
-This song was chosen by the band's fans as the one with the most beautiful lyrics and it was featured in so many movies and TV series that it's simply impossibel to count them.
+This song was chosen by the band's fans as the one with the most beautiful lyrics and it was featured in so many movies and TV series that it's simply impossible to count them.

 The album cover was designed by Roger Taylor, inspired by similar graffiti he saw on the Berlin Wall.